 Faced with abusive and serial bankruptcy cases, courts have fashioned various sanctions to put a stop to gaming the system.
 The favored sanction of the majority of courts is to enter an order of dismissal with prejudice under Section 349(a) of the Bankruptcy Code that adds a condition prohibiting refiling another bankruptcy case for a set period of time.
 See Lundin on Chapter 13 Sec.
 153.3 “Court-Imposed Conditions and Restrictions […]

-Personal Injury Attorney’s Duty of Reasonable Inquiry of a Client’s Bankruptcy
+The Duty of Non-Bankruptcy Attorneys to Make Reasonable Inquiry of a Client’s Bankruptcy